sebastienserre/compare-affiliated-product/readme.txt

 == Frequently Asked Questions ==
 = How to find documentation? =
-* Help to use Compare Affiliated Products can de found on [online documentation](https://www.thivinfo.com/en/docs/compare-affiliated-products/)
+* Help to use Compare Affiliated Products can be found on the [online documentation](https://www.thivinfo.com/en/docs/compare-affiliated-products/)

 = How products are retrieved from Amazon? =
-* Datas are automatically retrieved from the Amazon Affiliates program by using the ASIN code.
+* Data is automatically retrieved from the Amazon Affiliates program by using the ASIN code.

 == Screenshots ==
 1. Table Shortcode - Display only the price (on Pro, it displays also others affiliated partners)